-A loose tire thrown forward in a collision or hard stop could injure the occupants in the vehicle.
+A loose tire or jack thrown forward in a collision or hard stop could endanger the occupants of the vehicle.
+Always stow the jack parts and the spare tire in the places provided.
 Have the deflated (flat) tire repaired or replaced immediately.

 1. Turn the wheel so that the valve stem is facing the ground and toward the rear of the vehicle for convenience in checking the spare tire inflation.
 Slide the wheel retainer through the center of the wheel.